Coworking spaces are growing. Explore the benefits that are enticing startups and multi-national firms alike to move their teams into shared...

 Circumstances could really go either way for the coworking world.

-- By signing contractual agreements with enterprise companies, flexible offices could guarantee itself at least some revenue stream, but it may or may not ensure it can meet its own lease agreements.
+- By signing contractual agreements with enterprise companies, flexible offices could guarantee at least some revenue stream, but it may or may not ensure it can meet its own lease agreements.

 - If real estate values start rising at a quick pace, coworking rents could go up, putting them in a bind.
 On the other hand, empty space may make it easier for flex workspaces to negotiate favorable lease terms with building owners.